 Fentynal is the synthetic cousin to heroin.
 The reason why fentynal is so dangerous is that it can be 25 to 50 times more potent than heroin and 50 to 100 times more potent than morphine.
-If the user is not aware that they are using fentynal it is incredibly easy to overdose, and on the street, it is very easy to make that mistake.
+If the user is not aware that they are using fentynal it is incredibly easy to overdose and on the street it is very easy to make that mistake.
 The poster also mentions ‘Naloxone’, which is a medication designed to rapidly reverse opioid overdose.
 (I learned a lot about heroin this morning).
-The rise in opioid addiction in the U.S. is a serious problem, cheap and potent drug substitutes like fentynal make it even more dangerous and deadly, according to the Centers for Disease Control and Prevention (CDC) drug overdoses are now the leading cause of death among Americans under 50.
+The rise in opioid addiction in the U.S. is a serious problem, and cheap and potent drug substitutes like fentynal make it even more dangerous and deadly, according to the Centers for Disease Control and Prevention (CDC) drug overdoses are now the leading cause of death among Americans under 50.

 CDC Data shows that 63,600 Americans died from drug overdoses in 2017.
 About 42,000 of them died after taking opioids.
 Among these deaths, 19,000 were due to a synthetic opioid.

 Last year over 100 people died in San Francisco of drug overdose according to a report published by San Francisco Safe Injection Services Task Force.
 There are an estimated 22,000 intravenous drug users in San Francisco and the San Francisco Department of Public Health recently took action.
 SFDPH unanimously endorsed ISTF’s recommendation to open what could become the nation’s first legal safe injection sites aimed at curbing the opioid epidemic.